 Briana Nei is a seasoned veteran with 20 years of ministry and motherhood under her belt.
-She wears many hats (even though she doesn’t literally wear hats, because they look really, really bad on her.)
-She is a sports mom, a music teacher, a foodie, musical director, author, speaker and women’s ministry leader.
+She is the founder of Revealed Ministries for Women.
+This ministry is a prayer and fasting focused, bible-centered ministry that teaches women the beauty of God revealing himself to his people through his Word and through prayer.
 She has an obsession for God’s Word and loves teaching anyone who wants to learn to know Jesus in an intimate way, through his Word and through his Spirit.
 She loves people passionately and even tries to *gasp* call her friends.
-She has a unique style of speaking that combines comedic timing with deep and profound Bible teaching and relatable story telling.
-Briana loves to pray with friends on the Marco Polo app and in person.
+Briana has a unique style of speaking that combines comedic timing with deep and profound Bible teaching and relatable story telling.
 She has a Spirit-filled way of relating to all age groups – children, teens, mothers, working women, empty nesters and the elderly.
 She serves the Lord at Emmaus Church in Berryville alongside her amazing husband, worship leader and jazz musician Caleb Nei.
 She is available, along with her prayer and worship team, to speak at your women’s conferences and events.

 Learn to study God’s Word with Revealed in Ephesians.

 - Gain intimacy with the Lord through life-changing, scripture based prayers.

 - Be encouraged and strengthened to do spiritual warfare.

 - Find new easy to use online tools to help discover the deeper truths in the Hebrew and Greek.